 So Merry Christmas!

-While I hope you’re enjoying time with family and friends I know you’ve probably experienced a bit of frustration while navigating the mad rush of shopping crowds when you were out at the mall hunting down those gifts.
+While I hope you’re enjoying time with family and friends I know you’ve probably experienced a bit of frustration while navigating the mad rush of shopping crowds.
+That tends to happen when you’re out at the mall hunting down those gifts.

-To give you a little insight on why you might have experienced such frustration I figured I would pull today’s article from the archives on physical intelligence to explain why you might have experienced some frustration when dealing with the crowds.
+To give you a little insight on why you might have experienced such frustration I figured I would pull today’s article from the archives on physical intelligence.
+I figure I might explain why you might have experienced some frustration when dealing with the crowds.

 The original publishing date of today’s article was back on April 14, 2016.
 Read. learn, apply, and enjoy your day!

 I’m often finding myself getting pissed off in public more and more these days for a number of reasons that revolve around the growing epidemic of laziness and the decrease of intelligence in our society.
 With the advent of technology people are becoming less and less intelligent both mentally and physically.
 Today I’m going to be addressing how this is happening and why most people are unaware of their sixth sense as a result of this societal epidemic.

 You’re probably familiar with the 5 senses.
 You have the sense of sight, hearing, smell, taste, and touch.
 However for the folks that work to hone it there is a sixth sense that can be added to the big 5.

 The sixth sense that I’m referring to has to do with proprioception, or proprioceptive awareness.
 Proprioception is defined as the unconscious perception of movement and spatial orientation arising from stimuli within the body itself.